libasoles/js-command-pattern/README.md

 }
 ```

-By the way, notice that we are keeping track of executing history, so we could implement `undo` operations later on:
+By the way, notice that we are keeping track of execution history, so we could implement `undo` operations later on:

 ```js
 do(command) {